MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 :::image type="content" source="./media/taskflows-overview/delete-task.png" alt-text="Screenshot showing how to delete a task.":::

-Alternatively, select the task flow canvas to open the task flow details pane, hover over the task you want to delete, and select the trash can icon.
+Alternatively, select the task flow canvas to open the task flow details pane.
+Then in the task flow details pane, hover over the task you want to delete in the Tasks list and select the trash can icon.

 :::image type="content" source="./media/taskflows-overview/delete-task-via-task-flow-details-pane.png" alt-text="Screenshot showing how to delete a task from the task flow details pane.":::